parinakaur54-coding/Adaptive-Traffic-Light-Machine-Learning-Model-/README.md

 ### Real-World Deployment

-Test the system at an actual Indonesian intersection to evaluate performance under real traffic conditions.
+The next step is to test the system at an actual Indonesian intersection.

+Real-world testing would allow the system to be evaluated under actual traffic conditions, road layouts, weather, lighting, and vehicle behavior.

 ### Multi-Intersection Coordination

-Extend the system so that multiple traffic lights can communicate and coordinate their signal timings.
+The system can be extended to multiple intersections so that traffic lights can coordinate their signal timings across a larger road network.

 ### Additional Sensors

-Integrate additional sensors such as radar and thermal cameras to improve detection under difficult conditions such as poor lighting or weather.
+Additional sensors could be integrated, such as:

+* Radar
+* Thermal cameras
+* Other traffic sensors

+These sensors could provide additional information when camera-based detection is affected by weather, lighting, or vehicle occlusion.

 ### Improve the Fuzzy Logic Controller

-Further develop the fuzzy rules to consider additional factors such as traffic density, queue length, waiting time, vehicle type, and traffic flow.
+The fuzzy logic controller can be further developed to consider additional traffic factors, such as:

+* Traffic density
+* Queue length
+* Waiting time
+* Vehicle type
+* Traffic flow

 ### Edge Device Deployment

-Test the system on edge devices to determine whether real-time detection and traffic signal control can operate directly at an intersection.
+The system can be tested on edge computing devices to determine whether vehicle detection and traffic signal control can operate directly at the intersection.

 ### Testing Under Different Conditions

-Evaluate the system under:
+Future testing can include:

 * Heavy traffic
 * Low traffic